 Unlike object composition, which involves creating new objects by combining and connecting other objects, inheritance involves creating new objects by directly acquiring the attributes and behaviors of other objects and then extending or specializing them.
 Like object composition, inheritance is everywhere in real life.
 When you were conceived, you inherited your parents genes, and acquired physical attributes from both of them -- but then you added your own personality on top.
 Technological products (computers, cell phones, etc…) inherit features from their predecessors (often used for backwards compatibility).
 For example, the Intel Pentium processor inherited many of the features defined by the Intel 486 processor, which itself inherited features from earlier processors.
 C++ inherited many features from C, the language upon which it is based, and C inherited many of its features from the programming languages that came before it.

 Consider apples and bananas.
 Although apples and bananas are different fruits, both have in common that they are fruits.
 And because apples and bananas are fruits, simple logic tells us that anything that is true of fruits is also true of apples and bananas.
 For example, all fruits have a name, a color, and a size.
 Therefore, apples and bananas also have a name, a color, and a size.
 We can say that apples and bananas inherit (acquire) these all of the properties of fruit because they are fruit.
-Apples and bananas then define these inherited properties accordingly (apples are red or green, bananas are yellow, apples are about the size of a baseball, bananas are about the size of a zucchini).
+We also know that fruit undergoes a ripening process, by which it becomes edible.
+Because apples and bananas are fruit, we also know that apples and bananas will inherit the behavior of ripening.

 Put into a diagram, the relationship between apples, bananas, and fruit might look something like this: